prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

     - How to mock multiple responses for the same method
     - How to use Argument Matchers
     - How to mock ThrowException stuff - PS - the test for it doesn't work but may work for real life

+###### Commit: S3 Step 6
+- BDD - Behaviour driven development (http://static.javadoc.io/org.mockito/mockito-core/2.13.0/org/mockito/BDDMockito.html)
+- Eg - Agile projects use user stories that are split to scenarios
+    - A user story is a very high-level definition of a requirement, containing just enough information so that the developers can produce a reasonable estimate of the effort to implement it and test it.
+> Story: Returns go to Stock
+In order to keep track of stock
+As a store owner
+I want to add items back to stock when they're returned

+> Scenario 1: Refunded items should be returned to stock
+Given that a customer previously bought a black sweater from me
+And I have three black sweaters in stock.
+When he returns the black sweater for a refund
+Then I should have four black sweater in stock

+> Scenario 2: Replaced items should be returned to stock
+Given that a customer previously bought a blue garment from me
+And I have two blue garments in stock
+And three black garments in stock
+When he returns the blue garments for a replacement in black
+Then I should have three blue garments in stock
+And two black garments in stock

+- Tests should be written in a *Given, When, Then*
+- At the beginning of the test,
+    - Given is the setup
+    - When is the actual method call
+    - Then all the asserts show that something has happened
+- Mockito BDD has specific methods that help one to write tests in that particular

 #### Source:
 S1 - Spring and Hibernate for Beginners tutorials